laplante-sean/motivation/README.md

 # Motivation

-So you wanna play video games and get fit?
-But you want to play real video games because fitness video games get old too fast.
+So you wanna play video games and get fit, but you want to play real video games because fitness video games get old too fast?
 Well if you have a supported smart trainer, now you can!

 "Motivation" is Stationary Bike "Smart" trainer gaming motivator.
 It connects to Bluetooth Low-Energy (LE) smart trainers and disables your game controller if you drop below a configured power output.